The 6 Stages of Coming Out as LGBTQIA+

-Whether for better or worse, as an LGBTQI (lesbian, gay, bisexual, transgender, queer, or intersex) person, the coming out process lasts a lifetime.
+Whether for better or worse, as an LGBTQIA (lesbian, gay, bisexual, transgender, queer, intersex or asexual) person, the coming out process lasts a lifetime.
 Recognising, accepting, and expressing your non-normative sexual orientation and/or gender identity is a series of developmental stages special to you.

 It’s not all bad, though— as an LGBTQI person, you have a unique experience in that you’re constantly exploring and redefining your sexual orientation and/or gender identity, leading to a higher level of self-awareness and personal engagement than many people ever achieve.

 The Cass identity model was first published by Vivian Cass in 1979 and is still referred to today to describe common stages of coming out gay.
 Later, it was restated in Ritter and Tendrip’s 2002 Handbook of Affirmative Psychotherapy with Lesbians and Gay Men.